ed-ij/nasch_traffic_model/README.md

 ```

 Then open your browser to [http://127.0.0.1:8555/](http://127.0.0.1:8555/) (some interpreters/IDEs will do this for you).
-To run the model press Reset, adjust the frame rate, vehicle density and max speed as required, then press Start.
+To run the model press Reset, adjust the frame rate, vehicle vehicle_quantity and max speed as required, then press Start.

 ## Files